 Creating a volcano model is more than just a fun experiment; it's a hands-on way to understand geology, chemistry, and the awesome forces that shape our planet.
-Still, whether you're a student working on a science project, a teacher looking for an engaging lesson, or simply a curious individual eager to explore the wonders of the natural world, constructing a volcano model is a rewarding experience.
+Also, whether you're a student working on a science project, a teacher looking for an engaging lesson, or simply a curious individual eager to explore the wonders of the natural world, constructing a volcano model is a rewarding experience.
 This guide will walk you through the process, offering various methods, tips, and insights to help you build a realistic and eruptive volcano model.

 Crafting Your Own Volcano Model: A Step-by-Step Guide